turbot/guardrails-docs/docs/guides/hosting-guardrails/troubleshooting/diagnose-control-error-in-cloudwatch/index.md

 ---
-title: How to Diagnose Control Error in CloudWatch Log Groups
+title: Diagnose Control Error in AWS CloudWatch
-sidebar_label: How to Diagnose Control Error in CloudWatch Log Groups
+sidebar_label: Diagnose Control Error in AWS CloudWatch
 ---

-# How to Diagnose Control/Policy Error in CloudWatch Log Groups
+# Diagnose Control Error in AWS CloudWatch Log Groups

 In this guide, you will:
 - Use Guardrails console and AWS Cloudwatch to Diagnose the control error.